 The Secondary Plan identifies that the public realm includes streets, parks and other publicly-accessible open spaces, such as trails, public piers, promenades, plazas and school grounds.
-In the case of the Subject Site, the public realm includes the surrounding public streets and pedestrian areas, such as the proposed mews and "Zipper" area.
+In the case of the Subject Site, the public realm includes the surrounding public streets and pedestrian areas, such as the proposed mews and "Greenway" and public lookout terrace area.
+This terrace area introduces a new typology of public space to the West Harbour area, and will provide residents and visitors an opportunity for a unique vantage point.